asim/turbo/README.md

 #### Tables

-The tables persisted by the chat api
+The tables persisted by the turbo api

 - chats - stores the chat history
 - chat_users - users in the chat by id